Scarves for Women: How to Wear and Tie a Scarf

 Are You A Scarf Person?

 So start your scarf collection, if you don't already have one, and add to it regularly until you have a wide variety of colors, materials and sizes.
-Come back to this article and experiment with the different uses and methods of tying scarves in the videos.
+Hit those consignment shops or create your own at home.
+Then come back to this article and experiment with the different uses and methods of tying scarves in the videos.
 You'll boost your fashion repertoire and have fun doing it!